ph-design/PH60/README.md

 ### 5. What battery and magnet sizes are supported?
 The Rev3 case supports up to a 100 × 50 × 5 mm LiPo battery pack.
 You can modify the battery tray and magnet drawers to fit other sizes; the provided dimensions are recommended and easy to source.

-## How can I join Rev3 testing?
-We need testers for compatibility with other tri-mode PCBs and printing results on different printer models.
-If you are located in Mainland China and have a large-format 3D printer (300 × 300 mm or larger) or other tri-mode PCBs, we can provide accessory kits (magnets and O‑rings) or assembled kits for testing.
-If interested, join our QQ group: **512933670**.